 Brightness – enhanced visibility when illuminated and easily visible from multiple angles.

-Wash durability – our gear is engineered to maintain color richness and to resist cracking, even after washing.
+Wash durability – maintains colour richness and resists cracking, even after washing.

 Innovative technology is what makes this collection shine.
-Here’s how we used the tech to improve night running.
+Here’s how we used the tech to improve low- or no-light running.

-Brooks recently partnered with scientists at 3M to learn how the human eye discerns people and objects in low- and no-light conditions.
+Brooks partnered with scientists at 3M™ to learn how the human eye discerns people and objects in low- and no-light conditions.
 Our Apparel Team dubbed this the study of “vision science.”

 Research revealed that the brain is easily confused in poor lighting.
 When we catch a glimpse of something in the dark, our eyes struggle to make sense of what they’re seeing.
 So high-vis gear should make a runner not just easy to see, but easy to recognize as a human.